EdisonCat/blackboard/README.md

 #### ProgramService.java:
 ProgramService.java is used to call ProgramDao.java when APIs in ProgramController.java are called.

+#### CourseService.java:
+CourseService.java is used to call CourseDao.java when APIs in CourseController.java are called.

 ---
 ### DAO(Data Access Operation):
 The layer that is close to datasource.